zabbix-byte/PyPulse/README.md

-**Please Note**: PyPulse is currently under active development, and some features may be incomplete or subject to change.
-We appreciate your interest and patience as we work to improve and enhance this project, if you appreciate the project, kindly consider giving it a star.
-Your support through stars helps us gauge the level of backing for the project.
+**Please Note**: PyPulse is in the midst of dynamic development, and certain features may still be in progress or subject to change.
+We value your interest and patience as we strive to enhance and refine this project.
+If you find value in PyPulse, please consider showing your support by giving it a star.
+Your use of stars serves as a valuable indicator of the project's backing, and we are grateful for your contribution.

 ![](https://github.com/zabbix-byte/PyPulse/blob/main/How.png)

 ## 📚 Documentation